Spectral reconstruction details of a gradient-flowed color-electric correlator

-In the right panel of \cref{fig:kappa-D} we show this result in comparison to other studies \cite{Brambilla:2020, Francis:2015daa, Lorenz:2021}.
-It agrees with both values obtained from previous studies that use the multi-level method and similar spectral reconstruction methods of the same continuum-extrapolated color-electric correlator obtained in the heavy quark limit.
+In the right panel of \cref{fig:kappa-D} we compare to other studies \cite{Brambilla:2020, Francis:2015daa, Lorenz:2021}.
+It agrees with both values obtained from previous studies that use the multi-level method (instead of gradient flow) and similar spectral reconstruction methods of the same continuum-extrapolated color-electric correlator obtained in the heavy quark limit.
 However, for all results from the heavy quark limit there is still some friction with recent results from hadronic correlators of charm and bottom quarks with physical masses \cite{Lorenz:2021}.
 Recently it has been worked out that the leading finite mass correction to the momentum diffusion coefficient is encoded in a color-magnetic correlator \cite{Bouttefeux:2020ycy}, which can be computed using a similar strategy.
 We expect this correction to loosen the tension between the two methods; however, there are still open questions in the renormalization of the color-magnetic correlator that need to be solved first \cite{Laine:2021uzs}.